top of page

 Junior Library Guild book club edition

-RARE and Valuable - only US Book Club Edition to have monetary value over the book's readability (despite ebay and Book Club Pricing), most aren't rare or valuable; Junior Library Guild, to the right buyer, can sell well upwards of $1,200.
+RARE and Valuable - only US Book Club Edition to have monetary value over the book's readability (despite eBay and seller pricing), most Potter book clubs aren't rare or valuable; the Junior Library Guild, to the right buyer, can sell well upwards of $1,200.

 The Junior Library Guild (JLG) edition of Harry Potter and the Sorcerer's Stone IS a book club edition (Junior Library Guild club) and is the ONLY Book Club Edition to have real monetary value.
 The JLG was released in January 1999 and was available for sale to JLG members for $8.50.
 Now - in 2025 - in Fine Condition, the book can sell upwards of $1200; even in Acceptable to Poor condition and missing the jacket, the book can sell for around $300.
 These books are harder to come by than the 1st edition, 1st print as less were printed (more than likely - don't know exact print numbers of JLG Stone, but just guessing from the few I've seen over the years), and their demand is definitely increasing as more collectors enter into the market.